apache/pulsar/site2/docs/about.md

 ## Join the Community!
 ***

-The Pulsar community on github is active, passionate, and knowledgeable.
+The Pulsar community on GitHub is active, passionate, and knowledgeable.
 Join discussions, voice opinions, suggest features, and dive into the code itself.
 Find your Pulsar family here at [apache/pulsar](https://github.com/apache/pulsar).

 An equally passionate community can be found in the [Pulsar Slack channel](https://apache-pulsar.slack.com/).
 You’ll need an invitation to join, but many Github Pulsar community members are Slack members too.
 Join, hang out, learn, and make some new friends.